The Story behind

 Those same feelings and passions from our first commitment however have now had a long time to ferment and intensify, and with the perspective born of experience have steeled our resolve even further, inspiring kindred artists and families to unite once again producing the anthem ‘I Can Almost Taste The Rain’ as our way of doing our part – because drought anywhere in Australia affects us all.

-The song has been written as a call to action for TV, radio, media, politicians, corporations – a rallying cry – encouraging and reminding us all to continue to stand beside those whose presence and fortitude make up the very backbone of this great Nation, until the rivers again swell and green horizons flourish.
+The song has been written as a call to action for TV, radio, media, politicians, corporations – a rallying cry – encouraging and reminding every Australian to continue to stand beside those whose presence and fortitude make up the very backbone of this great Nation, until the rivers again swell and green horizons flourish.

-It is the dream and intention of my band Jac Dalton – Adrian, Raf, Richie, Tyson and me – to perform ‘I Can Almost Taste The Rain’ for Parliament at one of its sessions requesting that they band together as a collective, non-partisan entity reaching out through their influence facilitating through the song a coordinated effort to inspire as many constituents as possible to join together adding the verse of their own commitment to something that is good, right, and necessary.
+It is the dream and intention of Adrian, Raf, Richie, Oli and me to perform ‘I Can Almost Taste The Rain’ for Parliament at one of its sessions requesting that they band together as a collective, non-partisan entity reaching out through their influence to facilitate through this song a coordinated effort to inspire as many constituents as possible to join together adding the verse of their own commitment to something that is good, right, and necessary.

-Our pledge for the project – called ‘SANDI’ – South Australia Nip-the-Drought Initiative – is that 100% of monies collected by downloads of the song will be distributed nationally to worthwhile charities like Aussie Helpers, Drought Angels and Buy-A-Bail towards their missions while there’s still time to save livelihoods and lives during the present drought.
+Our pledge for the project – called ‘SANDI’ – South Australia Nip-the-Drought Initiative – is that 100% of monies collected by downloads of the song via its internet portal: sa-ndi.com.au will be distributed to those doing it so tough while there’s still time to save livelihoods and lives during the present drought.

 The sentiments of the song and video speak for themselves.
-With a population nearing 25 million people here in Australia, if we were each to download the song for a donation of even a single gold coin, imagine the far-reaching good we could achieve together as one heart, one land.
+With a population nearing 25 million people here in Australia, if each of us were to download the song for a donation of even a single gold coin, imagine the far-reaching good we could achieve together as one heart, one land.

 The trees of the mightiest forest all stemmed from but a single seed.
-The same change and progress can occur with the sentiments of the shared resolve of a Nation committed to do so.
+The same change and progress can occur with the shared resolve of a Nation committed to doing so.
 We just need to put it out there far and widely enough for enough hearts to be touched.